blt950/vPilot-Pushover/README.md

 # vPilot Pushover
 Relay vPilot and Hoppie messages to your phone or tablet via [Pushover](https://pushover.net/).
 Requires [vPilot](https://vpilot.rosscarlson.dev/).
+Hoppie is integrated directly, meaning you can use any aircraft with this plugin.\
 ![Image of example notification of contact me](https://github.com/blt950/vPilot-Pushover/assets/2505044/68653e8a-8bca-45d4-8220-4a38f39d68d4)

 ## Installation